jpallent/roco222/journal.md

 * The second arm part is the connection to the claw. its simmilar to the first arm part, however the bracket is replaced by a rotated bracket and wholes for the claw arms.
 The claw arms are rods with arms coming out with cogs merged with the top.
 Then this was mirrored to create the second one.
 These arms are held on by washers.
 I finished them all of my fileting the edges and indenting roco22 into the sides to make it look better.
 [Arm 3](https://github.com/jpallent/roco222/blob/master/Claw1.stl)

 * The cogs didnt seem to fit very well together as I didnt have support for them at the top meaning they just moved apart when turned.
 If I had more time I would try and make these better.
-[Claw 1](https://github.com/jpallent/roco222/blob/master/clawarm1.stl) [Claw 2](https://github.com/jpallent/roco222/blob/master/clawarm2.stl) [Cog](https://github.com/jpallent/roco222/blob/master/cog.stl) [Washer](https://github.com/jpallent/roco222/blob/master/holder.stl)
+[Claw 1](https://github.com/jpallent/roco222/blob/master/clawarm1.stl), [Claw 2](https://github.com/jpallent/roco222/blob/master/clawarm2.stl), [Cog](https://github.com/jpallent/roco222/blob/master/cog.stl) and [Washer](https://github.com/jpallent/roco222/blob/master/holder.stl)

 * Once printed I had to do some sanding and drill some holes for the wires as I forgot to add these into the design.
 Another problem was I forgot to add room on the base for the first arm to rotate so I had to round of the corners alot so it could rotate.
 Upon testing the servos did struggle to lift the arm however with more time we might be able to power them seperately so that they have enough power to lift the arm.
 We tested by connecting either one or two servos and found they were much weaker with both connected , I believe that this is because there isnt enough current to power many.